aws-samples/terraform-ssp-eks-patterns/README.md

 # Terraform SSP EKS Patterns

-Welcome to the patterns repository for the [Amazon EKS SSP for Terraform](https://github.com/aws-ia/terraform-ssp-amazon-eks) framework.
+Welcome to the patterns repository for the Amazon [EKS Accelerator for Terraform](https://github.com/aws-samples/aws-eks-accelerator-for-terraform) framework.
 This repository contains a number of examples for how you can leverage the framework to deploy multi-tenant environments on EKS with a variety of configurations.

 ## Patterns